hevayo/release-notes/ballerina-release-notes-0.982.0.md

 ## IDE Plugins

-Notice: Ballerina VSCode plugin version 0.982.0 require to have VSCode version 0.26.1 or above.
+*Notice*: Ballerina VSCode plugin version 0.982.0 require to have VSCode version 0.26.1 or above.
 If you have an older version of VSCode you can still continue to use 0.981.1 plugin and point to 0.982.0 ballerina home, completion will continue to work but the diagram rendering will not.

 - Diagram editing support in VSCode.
 - Language server integration support in IDEA plugin: This results in providing all language intelligence support through the language server.